johnhayn-es/johnhayn-es/index.md

 * **Qlik certified data analyst** and passionate about building a culture of data-reliance
 * **Led the design** and **teams of designers** for start-ups and larger corporate businesses

-For brevity, I've chosen to keep this portfolio focused on more-recent examples of my work.

 ### Recently...
 At the start of 2023 my team and I were faced with the task of [improving a newly-launched Timesheets product](1).